Eberhardt School of Business: Student Groups & Organizations

-Student Investment Fund
+Eberhardt Student Investment Fund

-The Eberhardt School of Business offers a two-term class for MBA and undergraduate business students called the Eberhardt Student Investment Fund (SIF).
-Students are selected through a formal application process and have the ability to manage an investment portfolio currently approaching 3.0 million dollars.
+The Eberhardt School of Business offers a two-term class for MBA and undergraduate business students called the Eberhardt Student Investment Fund (ESIF).
+Students are selected through a formal application process and have the ability to manage an investment portfolio currently approaching 5.0 million dollars.
 The Bank of Stockton and its President and CEO Douglass Eberhardt, sponsors the fund.

 Two hundred of the 9,000 business schools worldwide operate a student investment fund.
 In the Eberhardt SIF, students do research and evaluation, write reports, and make choices regarding where and how to invest the fund's money.
 This is not a virtual investment or portfolio; this is real money and real investments.

-Students participating in the Eberhardt SIF will be accountable to its board, which consists of the dean, the vice president of business and finance for the university, and four investment professionals.
+Students participating in the ESIF will be accountable to its board, which consists of the dean, the vice president of business and finance for the university, and four investment professionals.
 An annual report of their investment activities and results will be written by the students and their work, transactions, and report are audited by an independent accounting firm, just like in a real investment fund.